 Prometheus: An open source metrics collection & publishing project that was initially birthed by the security team at SoundCloud.
 If you combine osquery and Prometheus, you can query a Prometheus API and get high fidelity performance counter results inside of osquery, something which current osquery is somewhat lacking in.
 Although some find there is a bit of a learning curve, its flexibility and efficiency make it worthwhile.

 Google Santa: unrelated to the other Google Santa project that tracks Kris Kringle’s journey.
-As he typically does, Santa determines whether things are naughty or nice - in this case, we’re gauging binaries on macOS.
+As he typically does, Santa determines whether things are naughty or nice.
+In this case, we’re gauging binaries on macOS.
 This tool can determine what is running on your machine and potentially prevent the spread of damaging binaries across your fleet through white or blacklisting what files are allowed to execute on your Macs.
 With a recent extension for osquery created by Trail of Bits, Google Santa can now be managed from osquery.

 How will you manage your fleet of hosts running osquery?